 Do Golf Carts Need License Plates?
 (Everything to Know)

-Nothing beats owning a golf cart. whether it’s in your neighborhood, or even better, living in the vicinity of a good golf course affords people an opportunity to dream of “screaming down the highway” in their golf cart on the way to a great game of golf.
+Nothing beats owning a golf cart. whether in your neighborhood or, even better, living near a good golf course allows people to dream of “screaming down the highway” in their golf cart on the way to a great game of golf.

 But while on the road, is your cart legal?
 Do golf carts need license plates the same as a car?

-It’s a bit of a wild west at the moment when it comes to golf cart license plates.
-Only about two dozen states–fewer than half the number of US states–permit a road-legal cart for street use.
+No. It’s a bit of a Wild West regarding golf cart license plates.
+Only about two dozen states–fewer than half the US states–permit a road-legal cart for street use.

-Since states further devolve the decision of whether to allow golf cart operation onto public roads to local governments, even where the state itself is permissive of road-ready golf carts, any given local authority might beg to differ.
+Since states further devolve whether to allow golf cart operation onto public roads to local governments, even where the state is permissive of road-ready golf carts, any given local authority might beg to differ.

 Much depends on the nature and condition of public roads in the local area and the demography of the region’s population.
 For example, with its higher density of golf-playing seniors, Florida is very friendly to the typical golf cart (including a converted golf cart).